INVECAS Technologies

 Acquisition in 2020

-Integrand Software, Inc. specializes in developing electronic design software solutions aimed at the global semiconductor and electronics industries.
-Founded in 2003 and based in Berkeley Heights, New Jersey, the company provides tools for designing high-frequency, RF, and mixed signal complex integrated circuits.
-One of their key offerings is the EMX® simulation tool, which enables designers to efficiently simulate large RF circuit blocks, characterize passive components, and analyze interconnect parasitics.
-EMX enhances the design process by shortening cycles and facilitating the creation of superior products with reduced risk, emphasizing accuracy, speed, and user-friendliness.
-As of February 2020, Integrand Software operates as a subsidiary of Cadence Design Systems.
+Integrand Software, Inc. is a developer of electronic design software solutions specializing in the design of high-frequency, RF, and mixed-signal integrated circuits for the semiconductor and electronics industries.
+Founded in 2003 and headquartered in Berkeley Heights, New Jersey, the company offers advanced simulation tools, including its flagship product, EMX®.
+This tool enables designers to accurately and efficiently simulate large RF circuit blocks, characterize passive components, and analyze interconnect parasitics.
+EMX is noted for its speed, accuracy, and user-friendly interface, which help shorten design cycles and reduce risks in bringing innovative products to market.
+Integrand Software operates as a subsidiary of Cadence Design Systems, Inc. since February 2020.

 Solomon Design Automation (SDA)